 Tab Information displayed More The following options are available in the More tab: The Statistics tab displays statistical information for the selected instance, as reported by the SQL Server and collected by the Precise for SQL Server Collector.
 The Activities tab displays the top resource-consuming statements, logical files and storage devices.
-The Availability tab displays the average percentage of time the instance was cursible and a detailed lag of the shorage is qualible in the instance.
+The Availability tab displays the average percentage of time the instance was available, and a detailed log of the changes in availability status.
 The Current tab displays the overall activity and active sessions that occurred within the last minute for the selected instance.
 Note: The Current tab is not available if All Instances is selected.